What is P/FFO vs P/AFFO?

 Similarities: P/FFO vs P/AFFO

 Depreciation and amortization are non-cash expenses that do not affect the cash flows of a company.
-Deducting non-cash expenses from the revenue results in a lower profit than what it is actually is.
+Deducting non-cash expenses from the revenue results in a lower profit.
 Therefore, the dividends distributed to shareholders are reduced by the sum of the non-cash expenses.

 Both the P/FFO and P/AFFO add back the non-cash costs to the net income to eliminate the effects of depreciation and amortization, which do not affect cash flow.
-Although the P/AFFO is attributed to being more accurate, the two methods work better than conventional procedures such as the EPS in measuring the real estate industry’s performance.
+Both methods work better than conventional procedures such as the EPS in measuring the real estate industry’s performance.

 Both metrics are also common in the measurement of REITs but are not yet defined in financial reporting standards.
 Currently, the International Financial Reporting Standards (IFRS) does not officially recognize the two procedures as qualified measurements for the real estate industry.